 Being a small town, Banks does not have a public transit system used by locals to get to and from work.

-The education level of Banks citizens is a little higher than the average for US cities and towns: 23.30% of adults in Banks have at least a bachelor's degree.
+The population of Banks overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Banks, 23.30% have at least a bachelor's degree.

 Banks is an extremely ethnically-diverse town.
 The people who call Banks home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Banks residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Banks include Scots-Irish, Scottish, English, Yugoslavian, and Other West Indian.